sandeshkota/DesignPatterns/DesignPatterns/BehavioralPatterns/TemplateMethodPattern/README.md

 - Also by marking ```Validate()``` method as virtual, we have ensured each child class is responsible of it's own validation
 - Also we have ensured that the ```SaveToDB()``` logic is reused by the child objects

-### Advantages
-- Structure: Ensures that the necessary steps are processed and in the order decided
-- Re-Usability: The common code is moved to the base class and reused by all child classes
-- Flexibility: The child can implement it's own logic for few of the steps

-### Drawbacks
-- Violation of Liskov Substitution Principle by suppressing a default step implementation via a subclass.

-### Notes
-- Follows Hollywood Principle => "You do not call us, we will call you".
-  - The base class calls the child class methods based on the order it decides

 ## Other Examples: